 In April 2020 Getty created a $10 million fund to support arts organizations in Los Angeles County affected by the COVID-19 crisis.
 In February 2021 Getty joined a collaboration of philanthropic organizations to create the L.A.
 Arts Recovery Fund, which offers pandemic recovery funding to nonprofits across the arts sector in L.A.
 County.

 The work of the Getty Museum, Getty Conservation Institute, Getty Research Institute, and Getty Foundation, which provide grants and conduct research and conservation of cultural heritage, continues.

 Getty will continue to pay all employees, salaried and hourly, in full during this period.
-In line with the Los Angeles and California Safer at Home emergency order, Getty has transitioned to telecommuting (work from home) for all staff but those in critical facilities and security operations.
+In line with Los Angeles and California orders, Getty has transitioned to telecommuting (work from home) for all staff but those in critical facilities and security operations.

 Here are key online resources for the latest information about the coronavirus:

 - Centers for Disease Control and Prevention (CDC): Coronavirus Disease Information

 - California Department of Public Health: COVID-19 Updates

 - State of California: Safer at Home Emergency Order

 - Los Angeles County Department of Public Health: Coronavirus Information